Er-Vishnu-Vishwakarma/CartPole-Balancing-using-DQN-with-Animation/README.md

 # CartPole-Balancing-using-DQN-with-Animation
-This project applies a Deep Q-Network (DQN) to train an agent for the CartPole-v1 task, using Reinforcement Learning, experience replay and a 3-layer neural network.
-The agent’s learning progress is tracked with reward plots and visualized through real-time animation.
+This project uses a Deep Q-Network (DQN) to train an agent to balance a pole on a moving cart in the CartPole-v1 environment from OpenAI Gym.
+The agent learns an optimal policy through Reinforcement Learning, by using interacting with the environment, storing experiences in replay memory, and updating its neural network using Q-learning and a 3-layer neural network.The trained agent’s performance is visualized with real-time animation, and training progress is tracked via episode reward plots.